ranggaluthanza/selenium-python-test/README.md

 `pip install -r requirements.txt`

 After installation, you would need some drivers to be added.
-Please check the table below for references.

 | Driver  | URL |
 | ------------- | ------------- |